taras/georgia/README.md

 # Setup Instructions
 1. add DANGER_GITHUB from bot token (public repo) in secrets
 2. add NPM_AUTH_TOKEN from npmjs in secrets
-3. add MK_TOKEN from github account that you want automatically committing
+3. add MK_TOKEN from github account that you want automatically committing <!-- update to GITHUB_TOKEN and in pr-merge >
 4. add author in package.json (follow format)
-4. add tests in the two workflowz